 Impact of Gun Violence on Black Americans

 Black Americans are disproportionately impacted by gun violence.
-They experience nearly 10 times the gun homicides, 15 times the gun assaults, and 3 times the fatal police shootings of white Americans.
+They experience 10 times the gun homicides, 18 times the gun assault injuries, and nearly 3 times the fatal police shootings of white Americans.

 Domestic violence and gun violence are deeply interconnected, impacting millions of women, families, and communities across the U.S. Guns are more likely to turn abuse fatal.

-Gun suicide claims the lives of 23,000 people in America every year.
+Gun suicide claims the lives of nearly 24,000 people in America every year.
 This public health crisis should be addressed to reduce gun violence in this country.

 Responsible Gun Ownership